On the use of senders for asymmetric tuples of cliques in Ramsey theory: Proof of thm:main_existence Theorem 2.9

-First we build an $X^c$-determiner $R^c$, where we recall that $X^c$ denotes the set $[q]\setminus X$.
+First we build an $\overline{X}$-determiner $R^c$ for $\cT$, where we recall that $\overline{X}$ denotes the set $[q]\setminus X$.
 To do so, let $G$ be an $|X|$-Ramsey-minimal graph for $\cT_{X}$ and let $e$ be an arbitrary edge of $G$.
 Now we obtain $R^c$ from $G$ by attaching a copy of $R$ to every edge of $G$ except for $e$.
-Then using the properties of $R$ and its safeness, it is not difficult to verify that $R^c$ is indeed an $X^c$-determiner with signal edge $e$.
+Then using the properties of $R$ and its safeness, it is not difficult to verify that $R^c$ is indeed an $\overline{X}$-determiner with signal edge $e$.
 Moreover, by~\thref{thm:all_det_are_safe}, $R^c$ is safe.

-Now, by the induction hypothesis, we know that $\cT_{X}$ and $\cT_{X^c}$ are both distinguishable.
-Let $i\in[q]$ be such that $X_i\neq\emptyset$ and without loss of generality assume that $X_i\subseteq X$ (the case $X_i\subseteq X^c$ is similar using $R^c$ instead of $R$).
-Now, let $R_i$ and $S_i$ be a safe $X_i$-determiner and a safe positive or negative $X_i$-sender for $\cT_{X}$ (with color palette $X$).
+Now, by the induction hypothesis, we know that $\cT_{X}$ and $\cT_{\overline{X}}$ are both distinguishable.
+Let $i\in[q]$ and without loss of generality assume that $X_i\subseteq X$ (the case $X_i\subseteq \overline{X}$ is similar using $R^c$ instead of $R$).
+Now, let $R_i$ be a safe $X_i$-determiner and if $|X_i|>1$ let $S_i$ be a safe positive or negative $X_i$-sender for $\cT_{X}$ (with color palette $X$).
 By attaching a copy of $R$ to every edge of $R_i$ or $S_i$, we then obtain the required $X_i$-determiner and positive/negative $X_i$-sender for $\cT$ with the same signal edges as $R_i$ and $S_i$, respectively.
 The safeness of these gadgets also follows easily from the safeness of each building block.\end{proof}

-\begin{prop}\thlabel{thm:one_sender_is_enough} Let $q\geq 2$ and $\cT=(K_{t_1},\ldots,K_{t_q})$ with $t_1\geq \ldots \geq t_q\geq 3$.
+\begin{prop}\thlabel{thm:one_sender_is_enough} Let $q\geq 3$ and $\cT=(K_{t_1},\ldots,K_{t_q})$ with $t_1\geq \ldots \geq t_q\geq 3$.
 Assume that any $q'$-tuple of cliques with $q'<q$ is distinguishable and that, for some set of colors $\emptyset\subsetneq X\subseteq [q]$, there exists a safe $X$-sender for $\cT$.
 Then $\cT$ is distinguishable. \end{prop}

 \begin{proof} Let $S$ be a safe $X$-sender for $\cT$.
 If $X\subsetneq [q]$, we can treat $S$ as an $X$-determiner whose signal edge is either of the signal edges of $S$ and apply~\thref{thm:one_det_is_enough}.